fdelgadom/CarND-Advanced-Lane-Lines/writeup_template.md

 ###Pipeline (single images)

 ####1.
 Provide an example of a distortion-corrected image.
-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+To demonstrate this step, attached an image with the distortion correction applied:
 ![alt text][image2]
 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of channel and gradient thresholds to generate a binary image following the steps recommended in the lesson.
+The examples of the outputs for each one of this gradientes are:

+![alt text][image4]

+![alt text][image5]

+![alt text][image6]

-![alt text][image3]
+![alt text][image7]

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.